cs-ssa-w21/final-project-ask/README.md

 York Times mask usage data.
 This file is very large, so it had to be uploaded to Google Drive.

+In order to replicate the results in the project, only the usage_tweet_covid.csv file in the Google Drive should be used.
+Due to the unpredictability of TweePy's rate limits that sometimes results in different dataframe outputs for the same default "1000" value, we cannot guarantee identical output of the file, so it is difficult to reproduce exactly.

 **6. avg_data.csv**

 This csv file is a subset of the final dataset that includes the